 Employment, unemployment and gap periods at the individual level were recorded in spell form in waves 2 and 3.
 This concept of a modular spell survey was changed to an integrated survey of the employment biography in wave 4.
-For individuals who were asked for their employment biography for the first time in wave 12, the reference date for the start of the retrospective interval was adjusted.
-In wave 12, all spells of employment and unemployment since January 2016 were to be reported here.
+For individuals who were asked for their employment biography for the first time in wave 13, the reference date for the start of the retrospective interval was adjusted.
+The reference date is adjusted by + 1 year in each wave and is always in January two years before the current survey year.
+In wave 13, all spells of employment and unemployment since January 2017 were to be reported here.
 Individuals who were interviewed about their employment biography during the previous wave, however, should report all new spells since the date of the last interview.